Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/06-adding-custom-sources.md

 1. Check that the repository URL is correct
 2. Ensure the repository follows the required structure
-3. Look for error messages in the Package Manager interface
+3. Look for error messages in the Marketplace interface
 4. Try refreshing the sources list
 5. Disable and re-enable the source

 ## Creating Private Sources

-For team or organization use, you might want to create private package sources:
+For team or organization use, you might want to create private sources:

 ### Private Repository Setup